Giveback007/exercism-helper/readme.md

 # Exercism Helper (aka) `exer`

+### Note
-> **Note:** This project has only been tested to work in a Linux environment (Ubuntu & Termux).
+This project has only been tested to work in a linux environment (Ubuntu & Termux)

 ## Installing
 1. Install the official [Exercism CLI](https://exercism.org/docs/using/solving-exercises/working-locally)
-2. Add the [token](https://exercism.org/docs/using/solving-exercises/working-locally#h-configuration) to the Exercism CLI config
+2. Add the [token](https://exercism.org/docs/using/solving-exercises/working-locally#h-configuration) to the cli config
 3. Install `Nodejs` and `npm`
 4. Clone this project with git:
 ```shell